Bira/octopus-carnival/projects/lets-read-dfrpg.md

     all delvers: social skills.
   - [Clerics][8] are good at healing and battling supernatural evil with magic.
   - [Druids][9] are your go-to delvers for nature and weather magic.
+  - [Holy Warriors][10] are also good at battling supernatural evil, by stabbing it.

 [1]: {{ "/2026/07/02/wir-dungeon-fantasy-intro.html" | relative_url }}
 [2]: {{ "/2026/07/03/drfpg-adventurers-introduction.html" | relative_url }}